Children and Parenting

 ‘Best interests of the child’

-The paramount consideration that courts must take into account when making Parenting Orders are the best interests of the child.
+The paramount consideration that courts must take into account when making Parenting Orders is the best interests of the child.

-The primary considerations in determining what is in a child’s ‘best interests’ are:
+The general considerations in determining what is in a child’s ‘best interests’ are:

-Additional considerations can also be taken into account by the court and are prescribed under the Family Law Act 1975 (Cth).
-Some examples of these additional considerations include:
+Further considerations specific to Aboriginal or Torres Strait Islander children will also be taken into account by the court and are prescribed under the Family Law Act 1975 (Cth) :

 Varying parenting arrangements